lqc/thinkcspy/source/collections.rst

 The reason for the ``"narf"`` in the first element in ``ranks`` is to act as a place keeper for the zero-eth element of the list, which will never be used.
 The only valid ranks are 1 to 13.
 This wasted item is not entirely necessary.
-We could have started at 0, as usual, but it is less confusing to encode 2 as 2, 3 as 3, and so on.
+We could have started at 0, as usual, but it is less confusing to encode the rank 2 as integer 2, 3 as 3, and so on.

 With the methods we have so far, we can create and print cards: